SublimeText/LaTeXTools/README.markdown

 In case you are using an old version of Skim, you can always choose the Custom preset and enter `/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl` (for ST3) in the Command field, and `"%file":%line` in the Arguments field.
 (This is correct as of 7/18/2013; you may want to double-check that ST3 is indeed in `/Applications/Sublime Text`; just go to the Applications folder in the Finder.
 Adapt as needed for ST2).

-If you have installed Skim in a non-standard location, there is not much you can do short of hacking the `jumpToPDF.py` file (**not supported!**).
-This will change in the near future.

 Finally, edit the file `LaTeXTools.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
 Open the file and scroll down to the  section titled "Platform settings."
 Look at the block for your OS, namely `"osx"`.
 Within that block, verify that the `"texpath"` setting is correct.
 Note that `"texpath"` **must** include `$PATH` somewhere.

 <br>

 On **Windows**, both MikTeX and TeXlive are supported.
-You must be running a current (>=1.4) version of the Sumatra PDF previewer.
-Install these as usual; then, add the SumatraPDF directory to your PATH or set the `sumatra` command in the `windows` platform setting.
+It is recommded that you use the Sumatra PDF viewer, as using another viewer will require more configuration, but see the section on viewers below.
+If you do use Sumatra, you must be running a current (>=1.4) version.
+Install these as usual.
+If you are using Sumatra, add the SumatraPDF directory to your PATH or configure the `sumatra` setting in the `windows` platform setting of your `LaTeXTools.sublime-settings` in your **User** directory.

 You now need to set up inverse search in Sumatra PDF.
 However, the GUI for doing this is hidden in Sumatra until you open a PDF file that has actual synchronization information (that is, an associated `.synctex.gz` file): see [here](http://forums.fofou.org/sumatrapdf/topic?id=2026321).
-If you have one such file, then open it, go to Settings|Options, and enter `"C:\Program Files\Sublime Text 2\sublime_text.exe" "%f:%l"` for ST2, and `"C:\Program Files\Sublime Text 3\sublime_text.exe" "%f:%l"` for ST3, as the inverse-search command line (in the text-entry field at the bottom of the options dialog).
+If you have one such file, then open it, go to **Settings|Options**, and enter `"C:\Program Files\Sublime Text 2\sublime_text.exe" "%f:%l"` for ST2, and `"C:\Program Files\Sublime Text 3\sublime_text.exe" "%f:%l"` for ST3, as the inverse-search command line (in the text-entry field at the bottom of the options dialog).
 If you don't already have a file with sync information, you can easily create one: compile any LaTex file you already have (or create a new one) with `pdflatex -synctex=1 <file.tex>`, and then open the resulting PDF file in SumatraPDF.

 As an alternative, you can open a command-line console (run `cmd.exe`), and issue the following command: